 Under UK criminal law, there is no limitation period for the prosecution of offences, save in respect of summary-only offences (which are offences triable only in the Magistrates' Court, the lower criminal court).
 This applies equally to money laundering offences.
-The only requirement is that the money laundering offence was committed after the POCA commencement date (24 February 2003); the date of the underlying criminal conduct that gave rise to the criminal property is immaterial.
+The only requirement for prosecution under the POCA is that the money laundering offence was committed after the POCA commencement date (24 February 2003); the date of the underlying criminal conduct that gave rise to the criminal property is immaterial.
+Offences committed before that date may be prosecuted under the relevant previous legislation.